kevlar-kt/kevlar/docs/pages/modules/antipiracy/implementation.md

 `AntipiracyAttestation` will be returned from the call (it's a sealed class), containing the found software list, if any.

+Note that we will be initializing `KevlarAntipiracy` with custom scan settings, but you could leave it as default.

 ## In-Place
 This is the most concise way to implement piracy checks.